Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Constructing embeddings: specifics

 \subsection{Analysis: $d=8m+4$}

-Our argument for $d=8m+4$ is nearly identical to the case for $d=8m+2$, but we must write it the details in order to compute an explicit lower bound.
-To precisely state the problem, we wish to show that for all but finitely many positive integers $m$, there are positive integers $\alpha, \beta$, and $v \in U \oplus E_8(-1)$ such that the square-length $2m$ vector $\ell=\alpha e + \beta f + v$ is admissible for $d=8m+2$ and yields a small, odd value for $N_\ell$.
+Our argument for $d=8m+4$ is nearly identical to the case for $d=8m+2$, but we write out the details since there is a slight variation in the construction we use to produce an explicit lower bound.
+To precisely state the problem, we wish to show that for all but finitely many positive integers $m$, there are positive integers $\alpha, \beta$, and $v \in U \oplus E_8(-1)$ such that the square-length $2m$ vector $\ell=\alpha e + \beta f + v$ is admissible for $d=8m+4$ and yields a small, odd value for $N_\ell$.
 For the admissibility of $\ell$, it is necessary and sufficient that the vector $v \in E_8(-1)$ may be written as

-where $v' \in D_6(-1)^\vee=\langle a_1, a_2 \rangle$.
+where $v' \in D_6(-1)^\vee=(\langle a_1, a_2 \rangle^\perp)^\vee$.

 The following two lemmas adapt Lemmas~\ref{lem:ambientLp8m+2} and~\ref{lem:keylemma8m+2} to the case of $8m+4$.
-Recall the vectors $h_1, h_2$ are an orthogonal basis for $A_1(-1)$ and $b_1, b_{2,p}$ for $p \in \{1,2\}$ are vectors in $(A_1(-1) ^{\oplus 2} \oplus D_6(-1))^\vee)$. \begin{lemma} Suppose that $v' \in \bQ^6(-1)$ is of the form
+Recall the vectors $h_1, h_2$ are an orthogonal basis for $A_1(-1)$ and $b_1, b_{2,p}$ for $p \in \{1,2\}$ are vectors in $A_1(-1) ^{\vee \oplus 2} \oplus D_6(-1)^\vee$. \begin{lemma} Suppose that $v' \in D_6(-1) \otimes \bQ$ is of the form